onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 ### 7.4 60-second reproduction protocol

-A minimal protocol for external users to see Q089’s impact on AI behavior.
+A minimal protocol for external users to see Q089 impact on AI explanatory behavior.

 * Baseline setup